avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 images -- size limits on prp image submission

-review forms --
-	- move all shared html to partials, ensure we render from partials rather than custom html in each form. => revise older work to call partials as the newer forms do now, and test

 WHAT IF -
 	- user stops registration midway, before creating prp -- then what ?